Orphan wells in Alberta, Canada: Bankruptcies and orphan wells

 Bankruptcies are prime factors in the increase in orphan wells.
 In the last decade, companies have become insolvent because of the "multi-year downturn for the oil and gas sector."
 This downturn or bust is part of the well-known cyclical nature of the oil and gas industry.

 Historian David Finch, whose research focused on the oil industry in Western Canada, said that Alberta experienced three significant downturns in the oil industry since it first became commercially viable—the first in the 1960s; the second in the 1980s, and the third that started with the collapse of global oil prices in 2014.
 Crude oil prices dropped to near ten-year low prices.
 There were concerns that nearly a third of oil companies could go bankrupt.
 It was the longest oil price decline since the 1980s.
 That downturn resulted in what the CBC described in 2019 as a "tsunami" of orphaned oil and gas wells.
 By 2017, there were "3,127 wells that need[ed] to be plugged or abandoned, and a further 1,553 sites that have been abandoned but still need[ed] to be reclaimed".

 Since the downturn in the oil industry in 2014, many companies became insolvent and went into receivership while holding costly liabilities, including abandoned wells.

 The media brought attention to four cases where bankruptcies threatened to increase the inventory of orphan wells: Redwater Energy, Sequoia Resources, Trident Exploration, and Lexin Resources.
 Trident Exploration's receivership in May 2019 resulted in 3,650 wells that no longer had a solvent owners, and the loss of 94 jobs.
+Houston Oil & Gas entered receivership In November 2019, leaving behind 1,264 wells, 41 facilities and 251 pipelines.

 When Redwater entered receivership in 2015, ATB Financial—a provincial Crown corporation and financial service that lends money to oil and gas companies, including Redwater—went to court to recover its investments through Redwater's assets.
 Redwater's bankruptcy trustee agreed that the banks and other creditors should collect first and any environmental liabilities, such as orphan wells, should get the leftovers.
 When two lower courts agreed with the trustee in 2016 and 2016, both the OWA and AER appealed their decisions before the Supreme Court of Canada.
 The SCC overturned the lower court decisions in Orphan Well Association v.
 Grant Thornton Ltd. (Redwater).
 This benchmark ruling led to changes in the way in which bankruptcies were handled when orphan wells were at stake.
 Prior to the 2019 SCC ruling, bankrupt energy companies were able to avoid paying for their abandoned wells.
 The SCC clarified that in the case of a bankruptcy, a company's first priority is to fulfil its environmental obligations—not as a debt—but as a duty to "citizens and communities."